List Racking Arrays

 Modules in filler rows and those that are offset from the grid (to avoid obstructions or match the roof shape) will be grouped into separate arrays.

-When arrays are adjacent but not aligned on the same grid, their relationship is communicated by the adjacent_arrays field.
-This list contains information about each array that's adjacent to the current array, including its position in the list of racking arrays and the relative distance between the arrays.
+field, which lists all arrays that are contiguous with the current array.
+That includes arrays that are adjacent to the current array as well any arrays that are adjacent to an adjacent array, forming a contiguous group.
+See below for an example.
+The list contains information about each array, including its position in the list of racking arrays and the relative distance between the arrays.
 Note that adjacent arrays must still share a roof face, rotation, tilt, and module model.

 {